5 Microsoft Power Apps Dashboards for Enhanced Project Reporting

 The next logical step is to understand which projects are in the red.

-3. Issues App Dashboard
+3. Issues Dashboard

 Now we’ll take a look at the Issues app dashboard.

-By clicking the View Records icon, you could jump to the project list in BrightWork 365 and navigate to the project app and make the appropriate edits to assign that issue if needed.
+Click the “View Records” icon to access the project list in BrightWork 365.
+From there, you can navigate to the project app and make the appropriate edits to assign that issue if needed.

 4. Risk App Dashboards

-Risk by Exposure is something most Project Managers are fairly familiar with.
+Risk by Exposure is something most project managers are fairly familiar with.

 5. Costs and Budgets App Dashboard